 Premise 2: Lassie is an animal.

 Conclusion: Lassie is a cat.

 It is easier to see the bad inference in this argument because the conclusion is obviously false (since we know Lassie is a dog).
-Indeed, most students initially say it is bad because the conclusion is false, but this is mistaken and irrelevant.
-That is, both argument 2 and the Lassie argument are bad for the same reason . . . they have a bad inference.
+Indeed, most students initially say it is bad because the conclusion is false, but this is incorrect..
+It is a bad/invalid argument because the inference is bad.

 In short, it does not matter if arguments with bad inferences have true or false premises.
 Nor does it matter if the conclusions is true or false.
 The problem with bad inferences is that the conclusion would not follow from the premises even if the premises were true.